sfmajors373/intel_30_days_of_Udacity/README.md

 * Reopen and close issues form the Intel® Edge AI Scholarship group project reply @Aftab's question and continue to fix issues with @Aftab and @Harkirat.
 * Assist Frida Success her first commit in the Intel® Edge AI Scholarship group project GitHub repo.
 * Yesterday 10:00 PM Taipei time 2nd Zoom video meeting with @Aftab and @Harkirat listen to @Aftab practice presentation and share the rest tasks.
 See @Aftab become a countable and strong helper.
 See his dedication, focusing and contribution to the Intel® Edge AI Scholarship group project.
 He becomes better and better day by day.

+### Day 33: 18/02/2020
+#### Polarbeargo
+* Continue writing the Intel® Edge AI Scholarship showcase group project 1st Submission System Architecture diagram and Flow Chart in the readme and reading research references from The Intel® Edge AI Scholarship Foundation Course Nanodegree.
+* Continue open and close issues form the Intel® Edge AI Scholarship showcase group project continue to fix issues with @Frida, @Sarah Majors, @Aftab, @Harkirat, and @Anshu Trivedi.
+* Listen and consult with @Sarah Majors and @Aftab what kind license should we apply then applied for the license.